James A. Woodruff: Family and later life

 Woodruff was the son of Brig.
 Gen. Charles Albert Woodruff and his wife Louise Virginia (Duff) Woodruff.
 His younger brother Charles Armijo Woodruff was a 1906 United States Naval Academy graduate who briefly served as governor of American Samoa.
-One of his sisters, Genevieve, was married to Gen. Malin Craig.
+One of his sisters, Genevieve, was married to General Malin Craig, the Chief of Staff of the United States Army from 1935 to 1939.

 In December 1904, Woodruff married Margarett Hubbell (23 September 1881 – 1 December 1967), the daughter of Brig.
 Gen. Henry Wilson Hubbell.
 Their daughter Margarett Stafford Hubbell married Francis Joseph Johnson, a 1929 Naval Academy graduate who retired as a rear admiral.
 Their son James Albert Woodruff Jr. (5 August 1908 – 21 January 1997) was a 1930 Naval Academy graduate who retired as a commander.
 As of August 1969, Woodruff and his wife had five grandchildren and five great-grandchildren.

 After his 1943 retirement, Woodruff and his wife settled in Coronado, California.
 After over twenty years there, they moved to San Francisco.
 Woodruff, his wife, his son and his daughter-in-law are buried together at San Francisco National Cemetery.